 The node in the monitorable object tree under which the event listener that defines the statistic is registered.
-This node is passed in the invocation of the 'register' method that registers the event listener.
-For more information, see link:#ghppo[Registering an Event Listener]. path-to-statistic::
+This node is passed in the invocation of the register method that registers the event listener.
+For more information, see Registering an Event Listener.

 The path through the monitorable object tree from the node under which the event listener is registered down to the statistic in the event listener in which each slash is replaced with a period.
-This path is passed in the invocation of the 'register' method that registers the event listener.
-For more information, see link:#ghppo[Registering an Event Listenerl.
+This path is passed in the invocation of the register method that registers the event listener.
+For more information, see Registering an Event Listener.

-statistic-name::
+statistic-name

 The name of the statistic.
-This name is the value of the 'id' element of the '@ManagedAttribute' annotation on the property that represents the statistic.
-For more information, see link:#ghptp[Representing a Component's Statistics in an Event Listener Class].
+This name is the value of the id element of the @ManagedAttribute annotation on the property that represents the statistic.
+For more information, see Representing a Component's Statistics in an Event Listener Class.

-For example, the dotted name of the 'txcount' statistic that is defined in link:#ghpsc[Example 5-5] and registered in link:#ghpuu[Example 5-7] is as follows:
+For example, the dotted name of the txcount statistic that is defined in Example 5-5 and registered in Example 5-7 is as follows: